 2. Victorian Style

-Queen Victoria and the Victorian era influenced 19th-century styles, including architecture.
-Victorian homes use ornate and detailed gothic styles from the Victorian era, as well as the Queen Anne style, which is more folksy.
-These homes often have turrets or other fun decorative elements, and older Victorian homes may be brightly colored (even with up to 8 different colors).
+Victorian architecture is influenced by Queen Victoria and the Victorian era.
+These homes have ornate and detailed gothic styles, including the Queen Anne style, which is often described as having graceful curves and a storybook look.
+These homes often have turrets or other fun decorative elements, and older Victorian homes may be brightly colored.

 - Wraparound and/or asymmetrical porches